Translational research: Comparison to basic research or applied research

 Basic research is the systematic study directed toward greater knowledge or understanding of the fundamental aspects of phenomena and is performed without thought of practical ends.
 It results in general knowledge and understanding of nature and its laws.
 For instance, basic biomedical research focuses on studies of disease processes using, for example, cell cultures or animal models without consideration of the potential utility of that information.

 Applied research is a form of systematic inquiry involving the practical application of science.
-It accesses and uses the research communities' accumulated theories, knowledge, methods, and techniques, for a specific, often state, business, or client-driven purpose.
+It accesses and uses the research communities' accumulated theories, knowledge, methods, and techniques, for a specific, often stated, business, or client-driven purpose.
 Translational research forms a subset of applied research.
 In life-sciences, this was evidenced by a citation pattern between the applied and basic sides in cancer research that appeared around 2000.
+In fields such as psychology, translational research is seen as a bridging between applied research and basic research types.
+The field of psychology defines translational research as the use of basic research to develop and test applications, such as treatment.

 Challenges and criticisms

 Critics of translational medical research (to the exclusion of more basic research) point to examples of important drugs that arose from fortuitous discoveries in the course of basic research such as penicillin and benzodiazepines, and the importance of basic research in improving our understanding of basic biological facts (e.g. the function and structure of DNA) that go on to transform applied medical research.
 Examples of failed translational research in the pharmaceutical industry include the failure of anti-aβ therapeutics in Alzheimer's disease.
 Other problems have stemmed from the widespread irreproducibility thought to exist in translational research literature.